verygoodgraphics/vgg_docs/docs/specs/file.md

 Currently [Daruma](https://verygoodgraphics.com/daruma) will produce `.daruma` file and [VGG Runtime](https://github.com/verygoodgraphics/vgg_runtime) reads it.
 This `.daruma` file is actually of Form 1, with its own customization.
-A typical `.daruma` file looks like this after unzipping:
+The structure of a typical `.daruma` file looks like this after unzipping:

 ```
 ├── design.json